 - Moreover, consider setting the Particle Density setting to High.

-So these were the various methods to increases the FPS in WoW Return To Outland.
-Do let us know in the comments section which tweaks worked out for you.
-Rounding off, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Tricks that deserve your attention as well.
+So these were the various methods to increases the FPS in WoW Dragonflight.
+Do let us know which tweaks worked out for you in the comments section.
+Rounding off, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Tricks that also deserve your attention.